Carl J. Seiberlich: Naval aviation

 Seiberlich subsequently served as Director of Aviation Programs, Assistant Deputy Chief of Naval Operations for Air Warfare, Deputy Chief of Naval Personnel, and Commander, Naval Military Personnel Command.
 He retired from the Navy in 1980.
 During his career he had been awarded the Legion of Merit six times.
 He had also been awarded the Air Medal.

 Later life

-Seiberlich became Director of Personnel of VSE Corporation in 1980.
+Seiberlich became director of personnel of VSE Corporation in 1980.
 In 1982 he became president of the US Maritime Resource Center at the United States Merchant Marine Academy in King's Point.
 The following year he joined American President Lines as its Director of Military programs.
 He received the Navy League of the United States' Vincent T. Hirsch Maritime Award for his role in sealift operations support of Operation Desert Shield and Operation Desert Storm.
 In 1997 he became a consultant for transportation and military programs at TranSystems Corporation.
-He served as the US representative to the International Standards Organization Subcommittee on Intermodal and Short Sea Shipping, and on the International Maritime Security Working Group and Ship/Port Interface Committee.
+He served as the U.S. representative to the International Standards Organization Subcommittee on Intermodal and Short Sea Shipping, and on the International Maritime Security Working Group and Ship/Port Interface Committee.